 Today we would like to welcome and introduce a new contributing author at Mobile Cuisine.
 Marcie Newman is a Safety Manager for a company-owned fleet of 65+ food trucks stationed at United Caterers, Inc. – a commissary with over 200 customers operating in the Dallas/Fort Worth Metroplex.
-Over the last 6 years, she has developed and administered the industry’s first comprehensive Risk Management Program for hot trucks, featuring Vehicle Maintenance, Equipment & Workplace Safety, Driving Safety, Food Handling Safety, and First Aid.
+Over the last 6 years, she has developed and administered the industry’s first comprehensive Risk Management Program for hot trucks, featuring Vehicle Maintenance, Equipment & Workplace Safety, Food Truck Driver Safety, Food Handling Safety, and First Aid.
 She also conducts accident investigations, handles insurance claims, serves as legal liaison, and works with over 85 North Texas municipalities to facilitate the permitting process for their customers.

-In Marcie’s first article at Mobile Cuisine, she covers some basic food truck driving safety that everyone that drives a food truck should be aware of.
+In Marcie’s first article at Mobile Cuisine, she covers some basic food truck driver safety that everyone that drives a food truck should be aware of.
 Not only do these rolling bistros handle differently than most privately owned vehicles, they are the life blood of a food truck business.
 Every time your truck is in the shop means you are not able to hit the streets to sell your food truck fare.

 Just when you thought you were having a bad day . . .